two male students listening to professor working by white board

 2. Support and grading of student work (e.g., TA provides meaningful feedback and support for students seeking assistance; TA provides assignment feedback according to pre-determined timelines, grading keys and rubrics; TA provides comments consistent with the scope of the class; TA manages student questions regarding the assignment and provides justification for assigned grades appropriately; etc.).

-3. Preparedness (e.g., TA is well-organized; TA has completed necessary training modules and/or other training to complete their assigned tasks; TA is knowledgeable about the assignment requirements and associated course material; TA keeps up with course material and/or attends class, if required; TA has reviewed and understood course/department/faculty policies relevant to the course; TA arrives with required materials).
+3. Preparedness (e.g., TA is well-organized; TA has completed necessary training modules and/or other training to complete their assigned tasks; TA is knowledgeable about the assignment requirements and associated course material; TA keeps up with course material and/or attends class, if required; TA has reviewed and understood course/academic unit/faculty policies relevant to the course; TA arrives with required materials).

 4. Punctuality and Attendance (e.g., TA is present and timely when attending to course-related tasks such as marking meetings, office hours, attending class, if required proctoring tests).